Anukriti12/ChartClassification/README.md

 Report on efforts and findings - RAship_Report

 Code:
 Due to size constraints, couldn't upload the model files for Task 2 and Task 3.
-Downloaded them from the link: [Model files](https://drive.google.com/drive/folders/1dboictJSGAbb7X5R2IAAzUx77aw7kQdW?usp=sharing)
+Download them using the link: [Model files](https://drive.google.com/drive/folders/1dboictJSGAbb7X5R2IAAzUx77aw7kQdW?usp=sharing)

 Run ChartClassification.ipynb to reproduce results for all the tasks mentioned above.